olsson-group/sml_project3/README.md

 git clone https://github.com/olsson-group/sml_project3.git
 ```

 The install script will create an conda environment located in the sml_project3 folder.
 The environment is called sml3_env.
-Here we will install jupyter notebook, nglview (needed for visualizing molecules) torch packages and openff and openmm, neeeded for calculating energies.
+Here we will install jupyter notebook, nglview (needed for visualizing molecules) and torch packages.
+Run the commands below.

 ```bash
 cd sml_project3
 source ./install.sh
 ```

-After the installation is done, activate the environment and start jupyter notebook
+After the installation is done, place the notebook you downloaded from the assignment page (`sml_project3.ipynb`) at the top level of the directory.
+Then activate the environment and start jupyter notebook

 ```bash
 conda activate sml3_env